tanzil7890/Outhad_Gaugelab/README.md

 ## Self-Hosting

-Deploy Gaugelab with formal verification on your infrastructure:
+Deploy Outhad Gaugelab with formal verification on your infrastructure:

 ```bash
 # Docker deployment with Lean 4 support